 A Federal Pell Grant, unlike a loan, does not have to be repaid.
 Federal Pell Grants usually are awarded only to undergraduate students who have not earned a bachelor's or a professional degree.
 (In some cases, however, a student enrolled in a post baccalaureate teacher certification program might receive a Federal Pell Grant.)
 The amount of any other student aid for which you might qualify does not affect the amount of your Federal Pell Grant.

 - Amounts can change yearly.
-The maximum Federal Pell Grant award is $5,645 for the 2013–14 award year (July 1, 2013 to June 30, 2014).
+The maximum Federal Pell Grant award is $6,345 for the 2020–21 aid year (July 1, 2020 to June 30, 2021).
 The amount a student receives depends on financial need, cost of attendance, and enrollment status per semester.

 - A student can receive the Federal Pell Grant for no more than 12 semesters or the equivalent.
 Students will receive a notice if you’re getting close to your limit.